TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/56 - Titus/Titus 3/Titus 3.1.md

 ---

-Put them in mind to be in subjection to rulers, to authorities, to be obedient, to be ready unto every good work,
+Remind them to be in subjection to rulers and to authorities, to be obedient, to be ready for every good work,